ozoidemi/ePaper_guest_dashboard/README.md

 #### CLI
 The final step is to install `zbar-tools`, which are necessary for the [QR code integration](https://www.home-assistant.io/integrations/qrcode) to work.

-To do so, you need to get the Terminal add-on.
-Just go to *Settings -> Add-ons -> Add-on Store" and look for the Advanced SSH & Web Terminal.
+To do so, just use the Terminal add-on.

+If you don't have it already, then go to *Settings -> Add-ons -> Add-on Store" and look for the Advanced SSH & Web Terminal.

 Once its up, run the following command.